basissar/budgeteer/README.md

   -  Budgeteer is a gamified finance tracker, meaning that user will be rewarded for using this app
   -  Exerience points and credits can be gained by logging expenses, staying within setup budget limits or adding money to their savings goals
   -  Users eventually levels up when enough experience is gained and obtains additional credits
-  -  User can choose from 3(tbd) avatars which he can later customize with obtained credits
+  -  User can choose from 2 avatars which he can later customize with obtained credits

 - Wallets:
-  -  User can create up to 3(tbd) wallets so that he can differentiate between his cash flow and bank account status
+  -  User can create up to 3 wallets so that he can differentiate between his cash flow and bank account status
-  -  Amount within these wallets can be transfered form one to another into specific categories

 ## Technologies